-- speak fluently and listen with attention and understanding; - read and write with confidence, fluency and understanding; - to develop a love of reading and a desire to read for enjoyment; - be able to use a full range of reading cues (phonic, graphic, syntactic, contextual) to monitor their reading and correct their own mistakes; - understand the phonics and spelling system and use this to read and spell accurately; - have fluent and legible handwriting; - have an interest in words and their meanings and a growing vocabulary.
+- speak fluently and listen with attention and understanding; - read and write with confidence, fluency and understanding; - to develop a love of reading and a desire to read for enjoyment; - be able to use a full range of reading cues (phonic, graphic, syntactic, contextual) to monitor their reading and correct their own mistakes; - understand the phonics and spelling system and use this to read and spell accurately; the synthetic phonics teaching program, Sounds Write, is used systematically from YR to Y6. - Spell effectively and with growing accuracy.
+Spelling passports support this skill for practise at home. - have fluent and legible handwriting; - have an interest in words and their meanings and a growing vocabulary.
 They will be able to use grammatical terminology to discuss what they are writing and reading, and to help them when learning other languages. - know, understand and be able to write in a range of genres in fiction and poetry, and understand and be familiar with some of the ways in which narratives are structured through basic literary ideas of setting, character and plot; - understand, use and be able to write a range of non-fiction texts; - plan, draft, revise and edit their own writing; - have a suitable technical vocabulary for English through which to understand and discuss their reading and writing; - through reading and writing, develop their powers of imagination, inventiveness and critical awareness.
-Using their creativity, imagination, inventiveness and critical awareness across all aspects of their English work. - be able to articulate their responses in any discussion and feel confident enough to put forward their point of view in debates and presentations; - feeling confident at taking part, in varying amounts, in drama situations and plays in front of an audience.
+Using their creativity, imagination, inventiveness and critical awareness across all aspects of their English work. - be able to articulate their responses in any discussion and feel confident enough to put forward their point of view in debates and presentations; - feel confident at taking part, in varying amounts, in drama situations and plays in front of an audience.